YaowenYe/YaowenYe.github.io/_pages/about.md

 Recently, I have been leveraging cutting-edge virtual simulation techniques to validate rapidly evolving, novel targets (aging+).
 These include, but are not limited to, in silico knockouts, virtual drug perturbations, virtual cells/tissues/organoids, and fully simulated human PK models.
 I firmly believe that utilizing reproducible in silico simulation technologies, combined with repurposed active molecules, represents the most efficient pathway to advance these novel targets into industry-grade clinical translation.

-_For a long time, I have watched the rise and fall of many drug/disease targets, but the target which stood at the end was always there._
+_For a long time, I have watched the rise and fall of many drug/disease targets, but the target which stood at the end was always waiting us to uncover._

+Outside the lab, I also enjoy digging into classical algorithms and AI-driven models for Texas Hold’em, I still follow game-theoretic solvers and, lately, LLM-based poker agents— imperfect information is a fun place to think.
+If we share interests, feel free to email me!

 # 🔥 News
 - *2026.04*: &nbsp;📄 The **immuneKG** preprint is now on bioRxiv, with code released on GitHub.